open-sdg/open-sdg/docs/quick-start.md

 This step is temporarily necessary because of a bug involving GitHub Actions and GitHub Pages.
 The bug is being discussed [here](https://github.community/t5/GitHub-Actions/Github-action-not-triggering-gh-pages-upon-push/td-p/26869/highlight/true).

 1. Create an access token described [here](https://help.github.com/en/github/authenticating-to-github/creating-a-personal-access-token-for-the-command-line#creating-a-token).
+Notes:
+    * Select the `repo` permission, as indicated in those instructions.
-Save the token somewhere private.
+    * Save the token somewhere private.
 1. Copy the access token so that you can paste in the next steps.
 1. Go to the site repository you bookmarked earlier.
 1. Under the repository name, click "Settings".